all Zweiradler Tours

 Vsf Fahrradmanufaktur TX-400

 2020 I finally purchased a designated expedition bicycle.
 Steel frame, 26 inch wheels, Magura rim brakes, no suspension, front rack.
-For details see below.
+For details see above.

 Vsf Fahrradmanufaktur TX-400

 In comparison to other touring bikes rather cheap, but still very robust and used by many bicycle tourers.
-The specific parts are listed and described below.
+The specific parts are listed and described above.

 16.4 kg